-(ii) The Supplier has has not within a three-year period preceding this offer, had one or more contracts terminated for default by any Federal agency.
+D. The Supplier has has not within a three-year period preceding this offer, had one or more contracts terminated for default by any Federal agency.

 (2) “Principals,” for the purposes of this certification, means officers; directors; owners; partners; and, persons having primary management or supervisory responsibilities within a business entity (e.g., general manager; plant manager; head of a subsidiary, division, or business segment, and similar positions).